The Kodaira classification of the moduli of hyperelliptic curves: Pointed admissible double covers and the hyperelliptic locus

-where $x_1+\ldots+x_{2g+2}$ is the ramification divisor, $p_i$ are the ordered marked points and $\overline{p}_i$ the conjugates.
-By \cite[Theorem 3.7]{SvZ} (see also \cite[Theorem 2.4]{JKK}) the morphism $\widetilde{\phi}$ is an isomorphism onto the image and all contracted divisors come from the forgetful morphism
+where as before, $x_1+\ldots+x_{2g+2}$ is the ramification divisor, $p_i$ are the ordered marked points and $\overline{p}_i$ the conjugates.
+The morphism $\phi'$ is an isomorphism onto the image and all contracted divisors of $\phi$ must come from the forgetful morphism

-restricted to the image of $\widetilde{\phi}$.
-At this point we observe that the map $\phi$ is an isomorphism onto the image when restricted to the interior $\mathcal{H}ur_{g,2}^n$.
-A generic cover on the boundary has exactly one node in the target stable rational curve corresponding to either one or two nodes in the image stable pointed curve in $\overline{\mathcal{M}}_{g,[2g+2]+2n}$.
-Moreover, a pointed curve on the image of $\widetilde{\phi}$ can only be in a positive dimensional fibre of the restricted map
+restricted to the image of $\phi'$.
+At this point we observe that the map $\phi$ is an isomorphism onto the image when restricted to the interior $\rm{H}ur_{g,2}^n$.
+A generic cover on the boundary has exactly one node in the target stable rational curve corresponding to either one or two nodes in the image stable pointed curve in $\overline{\rm{M}}_{g,[2g+2]+2n}$.
+Moreover, a pointed curve on the image of $\phi'$ can only be in a positive dimensional fibre of the restricted map

 if at least one of the forgotten $2g+2$ unordered ramification points or $n$ conjugate points lies on a rational component.
-Recall that a rational component of an admissible cover cannot contain more than two Weierstrass points.
+Recall that a rational component of an admissible double cover cannot contain more than two Weierstrass points.
 If none of the forgotten (unordered) Weierstrass points lie on a rational component, then we are in the situation described in Figure 1 and at least three of the forgotten $n$ conjugate markings lie on conjugate rational components.
-One observes that $\widetilde{\phi}\left(E_{(S_1,S_2)}\right)$ coincides with the image of the map
+One observes that $\phi'\left(E_{(S_1,S_2)}\right)$ coincides with the image of the map

 gluing two copies of an $(S_1\cup S_2)\cup\{q\}$-pointed rational curve, one by identifying $q$ with $p$ and the other one by identifying $q$ with the conjugate $\overline{p}$.
-As expected
+As expected,

 On the other hand, after forgetting the marked conjugate points, the image of $E_{(S_1,S_2)}$ via $\phi$ coincides with the image of the gluing map

 defined by identifying $q_1$ with $p$ and $q_2$ with the conjugate $\overline{p}$.
 With the convention that if $\left|S_i\right|<2$, then $\overline{\mathcal{M}}_{0,S_i\cup\{q_i\}}=\{pt\}$.
 Computing dimensions